G-RIMA/HRM_cloud_based-management_system/README.md

 8. nodemon (development dependency)
 A tool that automatically restarts the Node.js server whenever changes are detected, improving the development workflow.
+9. sequalize
+Sequelize is a modern TypeScript and Node.js ORM for Oracle, Postgres, MySQL, MariaDB, SQLite and SQL Server, and more.
+Featuring solid transaction support, relations, eager and lazy loading, read replication and more.

 We start by initializing npm:
 ```